mattheww/gomill/gomill_docs/mcts_tuner.rst

   candidates' opponent.

-.. setting:: parameters
+.. mc-setting:: parameters

-  List of :setting:`Parameter` definitions (see :ref:`parameter
+  List of :mc-setting:`Parameter` definitions (see :ref:`parameter
   configuration`).

   Describes the parameter space that the tuner will work in.
 See :ref:`The parameter model` for more details.

-  The order of the parameter definitions is used for the arguments to :setting:`make_candidate`, and whenever parameters are described in reports or game records.
+  The order of the parameter definitions is used for the arguments to :mc-setting:`make_candidate`, and whenever parameters are described in reports or game records.

-.. setting:: make_candidate
+.. mc-setting:: make_candidate

   Python function